 Frequently Asked Questions About Compliance Liability

-What is the regulatory definition of the role of a CCO?
+What is the regulatory definition of the Role of a Chief Compliance Officer?

 Each adviser registered with the SEC is required to designate a chief compliance officer to administer its compliance policies and procedures.
 An adviser's chief compliance officer should be competent and knowledgeable regarding the Advisers Act and should be empowered with full responsibility and authority to develop and enforce appropriate policies and procedures for the firm.
 Thus, the compliance officer should have a position of sufficient seniority and authority within the organization to compel others to adhere to the compliance policies and procedures.

 What is a Chief Compliance Officer responsibilities and how to avoid conflicts of interest?

 A CCO who is an employee of a fund's investment adviser might be conflicted in her duties because the investment adviser's business interests might discourage the adviser from making forthright disclosure to fund directors of its compliance failures.
 Therefore, a fund's CCO is required to report directly to the Board.
 The Board, and the Board alone, can discharge the officer.

 Under what circumstances would a CCO take on personal liability?

 In principle, a CCO can be held personally liable as the outcome of any regulatory examination.
 While regulations are not designed to expose CCOs to undue personal risk, they do hold CCOs to high standards of competence and knowledge.
 If a determination is made that gaps in a compliance program opened the door to violations and that a competent professional ought to have identified and closed such gaps, the risk of personal liability is significant.

 Can a CCO plead ignorance?